Partonetrain/trains_tweaks/README.md

 ### About the SpawnsWith feature

 **As of Train's Tweaks 0.9.10, the SpawnsWith feature has been reworked to be more flexible to work with worldgen.
-Datapacks will break.**
+Datapacks made pre-0.9.10 will break.**

-If the SpawnsWith feature and "Generic Mob Tables" option are enabled, mobs that are capable of spawning with armor (for example, zombies and skeletons) will instead roll the `trains_tweaks:equipment/generic` loot table.
+If the SpawnsWith feature and "Generic Mob Tables" option are enabled, mobs in the `trains_tweaks:rolls_generic_table` tag will roll the `trains_tweaks:equipment/generic` loot table after spawning.
 From here, equipment that is rolled will be equipped on the mob.
 The loot table is rolled with the local difficulty where the mob is spawning as the luck value, making it possible for different rates on different difficulties (using "bonus_rolls" and "quality" fields).

 Additionally, you can define equipment tables for a specific mob by placing an equipment loot table at `trains_tweaks:equipment/namespace/entityid_*`, where `*` is either `main_hand`, `off_hand`, or `armor`.